Fact-ledger — verbatim cross-turn recall

 Caps and limits

-The fact-ledger is bounded so it stays affordable even when classifiers run on every chat turn.
+The fact-ledger is bounded so it stays affordable even when the agent runs on every chat turn.

-When a turn's facts exceed the aggregate cap, the producer truncates from the tail (oldest tool calls in the turn) and surfaces a warning marker.
+When a turn's facts exceed the aggregate cap, the platform truncates from the tail (the oldest tool calls in the turn) and surfaces a warning marker.
 Truncation is rare in practice — typical tool calls produce 100-500 character payloads.

-What this shows: a two-turn excerpt where the second turn's anaphoric reference ("отправь на тот же") is resolvable because the first turn's structured email address is right there in the fact line.
+What this shows: a two-turn exchange where the second turn's anaphoric reference ("отправь на тот же") is resolvable because the first turn's structured email address was preserved verbatim.

 What you DO NOT do